chapel-lang/chapel/doc/rst/language/spec/domains.rst

 The result of slicing, or a *slice*, is a new domain value that represents the intersection of the index set of the domain being sliced and the index set being applied.
-The type and domain map of the slice match the domain being sliced.
+The type and distribution of the slice match the domain being sliced.

 Slicing can also be performed on an array, resulting in aliasing a